vessoutraore/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * There should be no errors and no warnings during compilation
 * You are not allowed to use system
 * Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl

+[3-print_alphabets.c](https://github.com/vessoutraore/alx-low_level_programming/blob/master/0x01-variables_if_else_while/3-print_alphabets.c "3-print_alphabets.c"): A program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.You can only use the putchar function (every other function (printf, puts, etc…) is forbidden).
+All your code should be in the main function.
+You can only use putchar three times in your code